Connect with others who understand.

 Written by Brooke Dulka, Ph.D.

-As one MyMSTeam member shared, “My MS led to me having a thyroid problem.
-My doctor is watching it.”
-The relationship between thyroid disease and MS is complicated, and scientists are continuing to explore the connection.
+More than 1,300 members of MyMSTeam experience hypothyroidism, which causes low thyroid hormones.
+“My MS led to me having a thyroid problem.
+My doctor is watching it,” one member shared.
+The relationship between thyroid disease and MS is complicated, and scientists continue to explore the connection.

 What Are Autoimmune-Related Thyroid Diseases?

 Like MS, thyroid diseases can have an autoimmune component.
-Autoimmune disorders are conditions in which the immune system attacks its own body and healthy cells.
+Autoimmune disorders are conditions in which the immune system attacks your body’s tissues and healthy cells.

 One autoimmune-related thyroid disease connected to MS is Hashimoto’s disease.
-This condition causes hypothyroidism (an underactive thyroid, or too little thyroid hormone).
-Graves’ disease, another autoimmune-related disease, causes hyperthyroidism (an overactive thyroid, or too much thyroid hormone).
+This condition usually causes hypothyroidism.
+Graves’ disease, another autoimmune-related disease of the thyroid, causes hyperthyroidism.

 Hashimoto’s Disease